Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Results and Visualization

-Interestingly, compared with jewelry and flower/chocolate (i.e., iconic Valentine's Day gifts), both daily (e.g., mugs and electric toothbrushes) and creative/DIY (e.g., personalized cellphone cases and customized puzzles) -oriented items report a higher sales volume per capita over the 2019 Valentine's Day period at Alibaba.
-For daily-oriented items, romantic gift-giving to significant others carries not only utilitarian value but also symbolic and expressive value~\cite{belk1993gift}.
-From the viewpoint of showing romantic love, selecting and buying daily-oriented items (especially for personal use) as love consumption often conveys the longing that givers wish to link and live with recipients.
-Mugs, as one typical example, are a symbol of lifelong engagement in China because the terminology for them is \begin{CJK*}{UTF8}{gbsn}杯子\end{CJK*} that shares a similar pronunciation to \begin{CJK*}{UTF8}{gbsn}一辈子\end{CJK*} (i.e., a lifetime of love).
-As for creative/DIY-oriented items, the prior research indicates that consumers' need for uniqueness is increasingly affecting Chinese consumption mode as China is becoming the biggest e-market worldwide~\cite{ye2019love}.
-Under this circumstance, e-commerce platforms play a natural channel for new businesses to sell original and exclusive products not readily available at offline retailers.
-In the context of love consumption and romantic gift-giving, gifts are used to demonstrate love and reward affection, and much time and money are worth being invested in identifying unique gifts expressing feelings and emotions adequately~\cite{babin2007does}.
+Interestingly, compared with jewelry and flower/chocolate (i.e., iconic Valentine's Day gifts), both daily (e.g., mugs and electric toothbrushes) and creative/DIY (e.g., personalized cellphone cases and customized puzzles) oriented items report a higher sales volume per capita over the 2019 Valentine's Day period at Alibaba.
+From the viewpoint of showing romantic love, selecting and buying daily oriented items (especially for personal use) as love consumption often conveys the longing that givers wish to link and live with recipients.
+Mugs, as one typical example, are a symbol of lifelong engagement in China because the terminology for them is \begin{CJK*}{UTF8}{gbsn}杯子\end{CJK*}, which shares a similar pronunciation to \begin{CJK*}{UTF8}{gbsn}一辈子\end{CJK*} (i.e., a lifetime of love).
+As for creative/DIY-oriented items, the prior research indicates that consumers' need for uniqueness is increasingly affecting Chinese consumption mode (Ye, Gai, Youssef, \& Jiang, 2019).
+Under this circumstance, e-commerce platforms play a natural channel for new businesses to sell original and exclusive products not readily available at offline retailers.\\

-Comparably, throughout the time leading up to 2019 Valentine's Day at Alibaba, male shoppers buy more sex-oriented items, while female shoppers buy more apparel-oriented ones.
-This observation conforms to the gender difference in love attitude to a significant extent.
-First, women have a higher preference toward romantic over sexual stimuli than men~\cite{thompson2012gender}, whereas men are more likely to raise sexual offers than women~\cite{tappe2013gender}.
-Second, women are engaged more deeply with self gift-giving behavior than men~\cite{mckeage1993self}, and apparel-oriented items are one of the generally acknowledged self-gifts in existing consumer research~\cite{cristi1995self}.
-Clothing can be regarded as a medium of self-expression to help define and shape the ego~\cite{horne1991conceptual}, which usually makes people feel good about themselves during significant life events such as dating and marriage~\cite{mick1990me}.